xapax/security/transfering_files_to_windows.md

-# Transferring files to windows
+# Transferring Files to Windows

-Transferring files to linux is usually pretty easy.
-We can use netcat, wget, curl, which most systems have as default.
+Transferring files to Linux is usually pretty easy.
+We can use `netcat`, `wget`, or `curl`, which most systems have as default.
 But windows does not have these tools.

 ## FTP